mmu-webdesign/l5-portfolio-template/2_IA_and_Content_Strategy/README.md

 >Document: [storyboards.md](storyboard.md)

-*Your storyboards will be reviewed as part of the SP2 Presentation.
+*Your storyboards will be reviewed and feedback provided at SP2.
 They are marked at SP5.*

-### Output

-Format - docx file.
-Filename - `user_journey.docx`.
-Save to the `docs` folder.

-*A sample user journey will be reviewed as part of the SP2 Presentation.
-They all are marked at SP5.*

 ---